Ravensthorpe Nickel Mine: History

 On 9 December 2009, BHP Billiton announced it had agreed terms to sell the mine to First Quantum Minerals for US$340 million.
 First Quantum was one of three bidders for the mine and actually produced the lowest offer.
 First Quantum won the bid despite offers from Minara Resources at US$360 million and Poseidon Nickel at US$400 million being higher than theirs.
 BHP Billiton said that the lower price was accepted due to fewer conditions being imposed by the tenderer.
 The sale was completed on 10 February 2010.

 First Quantum Minerals spent eighteen months implementing extensive modifications to improve the ore processing at the front end of the plant, through the construction of two new crushers, new product storage ponds and a new dewatering facility.
 Recommissioning began in the second quarter of 2011, with first nickel produced in October 2011.
 Problems BHP faced in the crushing, beneficiation and rejects plants were successfully resolved.

 Production resumed in January 2020 with First Quantum Minerals selling a 30% shareholding in the mine to POSCO in May 2021.

+In January 2024, mining was suspended and 30% of the 420 workforce lost their jobs as a result of weak nickel prices.
+Processing of existing stockpiles would however continue, which could take up to two years to complete, after which mining is scheduled to resume.

+In April 2024, RNO announced they would be closing down operations and going into care and maintenance for the fourth time, cutting down a further estimated 330 jobs.